kubos/kubos/docs/working-with-the-iobc.md

 ## Manual File Transfer {#manual-file-transfer}

-If for some reason you want to manual transfer a specific file onto the iOBC, for example a custom script, you'll need to do the following:
+If for some reason you want to manually transfer a specific file onto the iOBC, for example a custom script, you'll need to do the following:

 Connect to the board through minicom (the file transfer protocol is not guaranteed to work with any other terminal program)